- Alternate Positions

 - Medical students will be regularly and randomly audited for proof of ongoing health insurance coverage.
 If an audited student is found to be without health insurance, s/he will be pulled from their curriculum until s/he can provide documentation that his/her health insurance policy is active.

-- Failure to provide proof of coverage to the Office of Admissions will result in a hold on your registration.
-Students are encouraged to have health insurance coverage for their dependents also.
+- Students are encouraged to have health insurance coverage for their dependents also.

-- Information can be obtained by visiting the Student Health Services website or calling (801) 585-6949.
+- Information can be obtained by visiting the Student Health Services website.

-The Admissions Committee will not consider applicants who have previously matriculated, been dismissed, are on probation, on hold, or who are under suspension at another medical school.
+The Admissions Committee will not consider applicants who have previously matriculated, been dismissed, are on probation, on hold, or who are under suspension at another LCME accredited allopathic medical school including the University of Utah School of Medicine.

 Each year more qualified individuals apply to our school than we can accommodate.
 This results in a large number of applicants who will reapply to medical school.
 We recommend that applicants planning to reapply meet with their premedical advisor for recommendations on how to make their medical school application stronger.
 We recommend that applicants review the admissions requirements and make significant changes in more than one area.back to top

-- Must be the spouse of a medical school faculty member or the spouse of a person accepted into one of our postgraduate physician training programs.
+- Priority will be given to those who are the spouse of a medical school faculty member or the spouse of a person accepted into one of our postgraduate physician training programs.

-- Must be enrolled and in good standing in the third year at a fully LCME accredited United States or Canadian allopathic medical school.
+- Must be enrolled and in good standing at a fully LCME accredited United States or Canadian allopathic medical school.
+Students training in non-LCME accredited schools are ineligible to apply.

 - Must have passed the USMLE Step 1 exam.